List of Known Space characters: Gil Hamilton

-Gilbert Gilgamesh Hamilton is one of the few science fiction detectives to appear in the genre.
+Gilbert Gilgamesh Hamilton is a detective.
 He is often called "Gil the Arm", both due to his affiliation with the ARM world police force, and his unusual psychic ability.

 Born in Topeka, Kansas, to flatlander parents near the end of the 21st century (it is established he was born in the month of April, but 2086, 2091, 2093, and 2097 are all given as years in various stories), he emigrates to the Belt as soon as he becomes an adult.
-There he begins work on an arduous ten-year apprenticeship towards the acquisition of his singleship licence.
-During this time he works as a member of small multi-person crews.
+There he begins work on an arduous ten-year apprenticeship towards the acquisition of his singleship licence, working as a member of small, multi-person crews.

-After completing several successful trips, Gil loses his right arm.
+After completing several successful trips, Gil is nearly killed.
 While attempting to move an asteroid with explosives, crew leader "Cubes" Forsythe miscalculates, which results in the destruction of the valuable rock.
-A fast moving piece of shrapnel penetrates the ship, slicing off Gil's arm and killing Forsythe instantly.
-The remaining crewmember, Owen Jennison, quickly seals the hull breach, stops Gil's bleeding, and manages to get him to life-saving medical facilities in time.
+A fast moving piece of shrapnel penetrates the ship, slicing off Gil's arm and killing Forsythe.
+The remaining crewmember, Owen Jennison, stops Gil's bleeding and manages to get him to life-saving medical facilities in time.
 While recuperating from his injury, Gil broods over his future as a Belter.
-Their ship is missing a crew member, Gil is missing an arm, and Owen's reputation is ruined because he took (what Belters consider) unacceptable risks to get Gil back to safety.